Amazon Wish List: https://www.amazon.com/hz/wishlist/ls/2QOFCAVEM8GKL

 The related items can be categorized as follows:

-3. NAS: Details about the NAS setup are available under the "Upgrades" section.
+3. NAS: Details are available under the "Upgrades" section.

 DIY NAS (October 2024)